-Expected credit losses continue to be discounted to the reporting period date using the effective interest rate.
+Expected credit losses are discounted using the effective interest rate.

 Expected life

 For instruments in Stage 2 or Stage 3, the loss allowance reflects the expected credit loss over the expected remaining lifetime of the instrument.
 For most instruments, the expected life is limited to the remaining contractual life.